-- Fire protection services are provided by the North Aurora Fire Protection District and Batavia Fire District, both separate governmental entities from the Village. - Sanitary sewer treatment service is provided by the Fox Metropolitan Water Reclamation District independent unit of government. - Recreational services are primarily provided by the Fox Valley Park District, which maintains over 160 parks and nearly 50 miles of inter-connected regional trails, including 14 parks in North Aurora. - Library services are provided by Messenger Public Library, an independent unit of government.
+- Fire protection services are provided by the North Aurora Fire Protection District, a separate governmental entity from the Village. - Sanitary sewer treatment service is provided by the Fox Metropolitan Water Reclamation District independent unit of government. - Recreational services are primarily provided by the Fox Valley Park District, which maintains over 160 parks and nearly 50 miles of inter-connected regional trails, including 14 parks in North Aurora. - Library services are provided by Messenger Public Library, an independent unit of government.